stjude/cis-x/README.md

     run      Search for activating regulatory variants in the tumor genome seed     Download and generate a set of common references
 ```

+For more details on how to run each command, see its respective README:
+[ref-exp], [run], and [seed].

 ### Docker